Major powers seek Iran concessions at Baghdad talks

 “Sanctions are only going to be lifted if we have significant and genuine progress,” one diplomat said.

+Ali Larijani, Iran’s influential parliament speaker, warned the West on Tuesday not to play “political games” in Baghdad based on “misconceptions” that Iran is after nuclear power to menace its neighbours and dominate the Middle East.

-Emanuele Ottolenghi of the Washington think-tank Foundation for the Defense of Democracies said some concessions from the West would be crucial.
-“Maybe the U.S. and the EU should agree to suspend measures of minor nature,” he said.
+Emanuele Ottolenghi of the Washington think-tank Foundation for the Defense of Democracies said that some concessions from the West would be crucial: “Maybe the U.S. and the EU should agree to suspend measures of minor nature,” he said.

 “They don’t want these negotiations to fail.”

-Israel, widely assumed to have the Middle East’s only atomic arsenal, has made clear its skepticism about the chances for diplomacy to rein in its arch-enemy.
+Israel, widely assumed to have the Middle East’s only atomic arsenal, has made clear its scepticism about the chances for diplomacy to achieve a solution to the dispute.

-Defense Minister Ehud Barak said Israel was concerned that the world powers would not press hard enough to put a full stop its nuclear program and that Israel would keep all options open to achieve that goal.

-“This is the time for the entire world to join hands and stop them,” Barak told Israel Radio.
-“We know the Iranians are talented chess players and will try to achieve a nuclear option.
-Our position hasn’t changed.
-The world has to stop the Iranian nuclear program.
-All options remain on the table.”
+Asked whether last-resort air strikes on Iran were still conceivable with apparent headway being made on the diplomatic track, Israeli Civil Defence Minister Matan said: “One shouldn’t get confused for even a moment.
+Everything is on the table.”